picarro/sam-foup-public/README.md

       ProtoBuf types are generally loaded into namespaces matching the package names from their respective `.proto` files:

           google.protobuf    - Well-known types from Google
-          picarro.*       - Picarro custom types
+          picarro.*          - Picarro modules
-          picarro.sam.*   - Custom types specific to SAM protobuf.*      - General utilities and wrapper modules
+          picarro.sam.*      - Custom types specific to SAM picarro.protobuf.* - General utilities and wrapper modules

       Use 'help(subsystem)' to list available methods

   >>>
   ```

-From here, you will see a number of service methods and associated ProtoBuf data types - for instance, top-level `foup` instance of the `Client()` class above.
+From here, you will see a number of service methods and associated ProtoBuf data types - for instance, a top-level `foup` instance of the `FOUP.Client()` class above.

 * To monitor service events, use `foup.start_notify_signals(CALLBACK)`.
   For instance, to print events to your terminal, use: